kishkumar96/cog_tiler/README.md

 ## 🏗️ Next Steps

-1. **Network Resolution**: Configure access to SPC THREDDS server
-2. **Widget Integration**: Connect to ocean visualization widgets
+1. **Widget Integration**: Connect the tile server to other ocean visualization widgets.
-3. **Color Matching**: Fine-tune to match exact WMS color schemes
+2. **Color Matching**: Fine-tune colormaps to match exact WMS color schemes if required.
-4. **Performance**: Optimize for production tile serving
+3. **Performance**: Implement proactive COG pre-generation for even faster tile serving.
-5. **Deployment**: Configure for production environment
+4. **Deployment**: Deploy using the provided Docker configuration to a production environment.

 ## 📞 Support

-For issues or questions:
+For issues or questions, please check the following:
 1. Check the integration test output: `python3 test_cook_islands_integration.py`
 2. Review server logs for errors
 3. Test with local data first (`use_local=true`)